drewklein20/Raspberry-Pi-Pet-Feeder/README.md

 sudo service mysql restart
 ```

-## Set your rpi hostname to petfeeder
+## Set your rpi hostname to petfeeder (Don't skip this step, backend is setup to talk to this hostname)
 ```
 sudo raspi-config
 ```